seL4/microkit/docs/manual.md

 details about the fault in a debug configuration.

 When a protection domain is a child of another protection domain, the designated fault handler for the child is the parent protection domain.
+The same applies for a virtual machine.

-This means that whenever a fault is caused by a child PD, it will be delivered to the parent PD instead of the system fault handler via the `fault` entry point.
+This means that whenever a fault is caused by a child, it will be delivered to the parent PD instead of the system fault handler via the `fault` entry point.
 It is then up to the parent to decide how the fault is handled.
-The label of the given `msginfo` can be used to determine what kind of fault occurred.
-You can find more information about decoding the fault in the 'Faults' section of the seL4 manual.

 # SDK {#sdk}